hassansuhaib/100-days-of-code/log.md

 ### Day 39: March 22, 2020.

 **Today's Progress:** Fiddled with some C code in Pset4 of @cs50.
 Still trying to figure it out.
 Learned some more DOM Manipulation today.
 I wouldn't call it a very productive day though.

+### Day 40: March 23, 2020.

+**Today's Progress:** Learned about CSS variables and Events in JavaScript.
+Fixed the code in my Responsive Web Design projects at #freeCodeCamp.
+Still, two projects are left which I will hopefully do tomorrow!
+Wish me luck and happy coding!